A Living City

 Rejoice, and be exceeding glad: for great is your reward in heaven: for so persecuted they the prophets which were before you.”
 (Matthew 5:3-12).

 This is not a list of individual rewards for those who display one or two aspects of a Godly nature.
 No!
 This is an accumulative list of all the attributes and blessings that will apply to all who are perfected with God’s Holy Spirit.
 They will all be perfected in mercy, meekness, purity and righteousness to become the living stones from which the city of God is built.
 And they will receive all of the blessings He described.
 Their reward will be in heaven where they shall see God for they will be His children.
 His Kingdom shall be theirs and they shall also inherit the earth.
 This is what Christ has revealed about the promise to all families of the earth.
-The sermon on the mount formed the basis of his teaching throughout his whole ministry.
+The sermon on the mount which reveals this formed the basis of his teaching throughout his whole ministry.

 Each and every one of us will have the opportunity to become God’s children and joint heirs with Christ of His Kingdom and this earth, “…ye have received the Spirit of adoption, whereby we cry, Abba, Father.
 The Spirit itself beareth witness with our spirit, that we are the children of God: And if children, then heirs; heirs of God, and joint–heirs with Christ; if so be that we suffer with him, that we may be also glorified together.
 For I reckon that the sufferings of this present time are not worthy to be compared with the glory which shall be revealed in us.”
 (Romans 8:15-18).